conductor-oss/python-worker-container/README.md

-# python-worker-container
-Base container for the python workers
+# Base container for python workers
+This repository contains a sample set of workers and Dockerfile for running python workers in a container environment.

+#